HackerDaGreat57/3D-License-Suite/README.md

 ### Software (3dSL)

-You have a perpetual license to use the software to its full potential.
+You have a perpetual license to use the software to its full potential without having to pay, provide details, be related to someone[[2]]( "&quot;Related&quot; as in employee, coworker, etc. Pretty much anyone."), or login to a service.
 You may modify it as you wish, but if you are publicly distributing object/binary or documentation files of your modifications, then you need to also distribute source code of your modifications.
+And all modifications which you distribute must be available to users without them having to pay, provide details, be related to someone, or login to a service.

-If you wish to use/include binary/object, source code, and/or documentation files of the software in other software, it must pass the following criteria:
+If you wish to use/include binary/object, source code, and/or documentation files of the software in other software, the other software must pass the following criteria:

-1. Blah
-2. Blah
-3. Bleh
+1. People must be able to obtain the software, its source code, and its documentation without having to pay, provide details, be related to someone, or login to a service.
+2. The software should continue working to its full potential indefinitely.
+There should be no "free trial" period or "registration" or "activation" mechanism which requires the user to pay, provide details, be related to someone, or login to a service.

 ## What's up with the name?